Semester Tuition and Fee Schedule

 The student’s withdrawal date is either the date they began the withdrawal process or last day they attended classes.
 For a student who didn’t officially withdraw, the withdrawal date is the last date of attendance as reported by the instructor or the 50% point in the semester.

-Applications and the detailed scholarship brochure listing all the available scholarships are available at the FVCC Financial Aid Office and the Student Support Center office.
-This information can also be found online at www.fvcc.edu/scholarships.
+Applications are completed online.
+Scholarship information and the online application can be found online at fvcc.edu/scholarships.
 Scholarship deadlines exist throughout the calendar year; however, for priority consideration apply by February 15 for the following academic year.
 The award process and regulations are subject to change.
 In addition, outside scholarship opportunities are published in “The Privy Press” and “Timber Alerts” as they become available.

 The Veterans Affairs Office assists veterans in enrolling at FVCC, applying for educational benefits, contacting the Veterans Administration when benefits payments are delayed, securing tutorial assistance, and arranging transfer to other institutions so that payment of educational benefits will not be unnecessarily interrupted.